cowrie/cowrie/INSTALL.md

 ```
 $ sudo apt-get install git python-twisted python-configparser python-crypto python-pyasn1 python-gmpy2 python-mysqldb python-zope.interface
 ```
+**NOTE**: 'python-gmpy2' will cause a signficant delay when attempting to login to the fake ssh server if installed on a Raspberry Pi (Tested on a RPi model 1B).
+Use 'python-gmpy' to reduce the login delay significantly.

 Install prerequisites on Alpine based systems (untested 8/30/2016):